 - Click Sign in with a local account instead.

 - Enter the desired name for the new account and click on Next.

 - Now click on Sign out and finish.

 If the PIN is not working, that could be due to problems with your user account.
 For example, your user account might be corrupted, and that can cause this problem to appear.

 To fix the issue, you need to convert your Microsoft account to a local account.
 You can do that by following the above steps.

 After doing that, the problem with your PIN should be resolved.

-If the issue still persists, it’s possible that your user account is corrupted so you’ll need to create a new one.
-To do that, follow these steps:
+If the issue persists, your user account may be corrupted, so you’ll need to create a new one.

 - Open the Settings app and navigate to Accounts.